The weDub Project

-The weDub Project is a locally developed DIY audio mixer and preamplifier that fits in the palm of your hand.
+The weDub Project is a locally made DIY audio mixer and preamplifier that fits in the palm of your hand.

-Created in the urban slum of Kamwokya in Uganda, the circuit is made by youths to perform live improvisations of reinterpreted media to a participatory audience.
+The DIY electronic circuit is made by teens to perform live improvisations of reinterpreted media to a participatory audience.

 The weDub Project harnesses the abundant amount of energy and teen talent in the slum of Kamwokya.

 By tapping into existing resources and youth talent in the community, design can carve out spaces for projects involving technology to cultivate knowledge-building practices for development.

 Because of this, the project generates key outcomes that sustain themselves through the opportunities resulted from the platforms.

 weDub is an audio mixer and preamplifier made from locally sourced electronic components.